galastrostats/general/python-laptop.md

 ## Part II: Getting Started and Recording Your Work

 After installing Anaconda, find the "Spyder" app in the installation folder or your programs menu, which will provide a nice user interface.
+On the department astro linux machines, you can simply type `spyder` in the command prompt after you have activated `unc_anaconda` and your virtualenv `astro` (for details see instructions for setup).
 Spyder may take a while to start up, because of all the python libraries it is loading.

 ![Screenshot of Spyder](images/spyder.png)